phanikiranwtc/ethmarket/docs/Readme.md

 ## Real Ether Transfer through DAPP
 During the purchase of the product, the ether transfer from shopper's account to the store contract's account work alright.
 However, when I am trying to do the same from the DAPP, it is still causing the issue.
 Comment out the transfer (myAddress.transfer( finalAmountToBePaid );) call in buyProductFromStore method to test the rest of the functionality.

+## Nonce related issue
+Sometimes Metamask gives nonce related issue.
+In such case, please clean up Metamask by following the below steps
+1. Press the Metamask icon
+2. reset Metamask by going into Settings > Reset Account
+3. Logout
+4. Login again

+If needed, do delete existing accounts and import the accounts corresponding to your Ganache.